visgl/deck.gl/dev-docs/RFCs/v8.0/grid-aggregation-attributemanager.md

 #### Attributes setup

 `AttributeManager` is only available for `Layer` and it's subclasses and not available for a `CompositeLayer`.
-We can create an instance of `AttributeManger` in `AggregationLayer` and provide it to all aggregation layers which can be used for all offline renderings performed for aggregation.
+We can create an instance of `AttributeManager` in `AggregationLayer` and provide it to all aggregation layers which can be used for all offline renderings performed for aggregation.

 #### Model setup